 The title of my PhD is "Simulataneous Multi-Task Bayesian Optimisation".
 I am supervised by Prof. Jürgen Branke in Operations research in the Warwick Businesss School and Prof. Kate Smith-Miles at Monash University in Melbourne.
 I studied Maths and Physics at Bristol Univeristy, lived in Japan teaching English for a few years and came to Warwick University to do an Msc+PhD in Statistics and Complexity Science.
+In June 2018 I will be starting an internship at Google Deepmind in London UK.

 Download my academic CV here: MichaelPearceCV_Academic.pdf